 Woburn Special Needs Planning Attorney

-If your family includes a child or other relative with special needs, you may be surprised to find out that your situation isn’t unusual.
-According to the CDC, 26 percent (one in 4) of adults in the United States have some type of disability.
+If your family includes a child or other relative who is disabled, you may be surprised to find out that your situation isn’t unusual.
+According to the CDC, 26 percent of adults in the U.S. (one in 4) have some type of disability.
 It’s important to put a plan in place so that you can protect your loved one’s present and future lifestyle.

 Types of Special Needs

 - Physical special needs such as muscular dystrophy, chronic asthma, epilepsy, or congenital defects